-It's not uncommon for freelancers to have lots of varied kinds of experience.
-While weeding out the unrelated gigs is important, even your pared-down resume will probably demonstrate that you can wear a lot of different hats.
+It's not uncommon for freelancers to have varied kinds of experience.
+While weeding out the unrelated gigs is important, even your pared-down resume will probably demonstrate that you can wear many hats.
 That's a bonus if you present it in the right way.

 Employers love to see that you can multitask and see things from different perspectives, as long as it doesn't look like you're a bad fit for the role or apt to jump ship for something else at the first opportunity.